 II.
 Partial List of Fellowships

 Below is a partial list of relevant Fellowships that fund physics Ph.D. students.
 Most of them have deadlines in the Fall so plan ahead!
 To keep yourself organized while applying for Fellowships use this Application Tracker (fellowship_application_tracker_11-8-10.xls).

-NASA Earth and Space Science Fellowship (NESSF) program: A program that supports graduate students in basic and applied research in Earth science and space science, including astrophysics.
-Awards of $30,000 per year are made for up to three years.
-More information and application instructions can be found at http://solicitation.nasaprs.com/open by searching for NESSF.
-The Fellowship is available to all students, but US citizens and pernament residents will be given preference when choosing between proposals of equal merit.
+The Future Investigators in NASA Earth and Space Science and Technology (FINESST) program: A program that supports graduate students in basic and applied research in Earth science and space science, including astrophysics.
+Awards of $45,000 per year are made for up to three years.
+More information and application instructions can be found at http://solicitation.nasaprs.com/open by searching for FINESST.
+The Fellowship is available to all students.
 The Call for Proposals is released in November with proposals due in February.
 (See other NASA-related Fellowship opportunities at https://science.nasa.gov/researchers/sara/fellowship-programs#gradops).